 On September 17, 2022, All Classical Portland featured CymaSpace on Where We Live, a monthly program that spotlights local organizations providing programs that explore the intersection of art and social issues.
 Listen on demand in our Audio Archive until October 1, 2022.

 Patricia Reser Center for the Arts

-The Patricia Reser Center for the Arts, which opened in March 2022 after nearly four years of community planning, collaboration, and investment, provides artistic, cultural, and entertainment experiences to the city of Beaverton and beyond.
+The Patricia Reser Center for the Arts, which opened in March 2022 after nearly four years of community planning, collaboration, and investment, provides artistic, cultural, and entertainment experiences to the city of Beaverton and the entire Portland metro area.
 The Reser has positioned itself as the cultural heart of the Beaverton community and commits to presenting quality experiences that reflect the diverse interests and passions of the city’s inhabitants.
-The Center is breaking down barriers and bringing residents of the West Side together to share varied and imaginative experiences.
+This vibrant hub for the Arts is breaking down barriers and bringing residents of the West Side together to share varied and imaginative experiences.

-The Reser is home to a stunning 550-seat auditorium, art galleries, rehearsal spaces, and an outdoor plaza.
-To make its events more accessible, the Reser offers ticket discount programs for students, first responders and military members, seniors, and Oregon Trail cardholders.
+The Reser is home to a stunning 550-seat auditorium, art galleries, rehearsal and event space, and an outdoor plaza.
+To make its events more accessible, The Reser offers ticket discount programs for students, first responders and military members, seniors, and Oregon Trail cardholders.